raghurama123/OrcaNotes/nbo_benzene_HF.md

 \sigma^\ast_{\mathrm{H-F}}.
 $$

-This is the characteristic donor–acceptor interaction of an X–H···$\pi$ hydrogen bond.
+This is the characteristic donor–acceptor interaction of an X–H ··· $\pi$ hydrogen bond.

 The benzene $\pi$ system acts as the electron donor, while the H–F antibond acts as the electron acceptor.